zopefoundation/z3c.contents/src/z3c/contents/README.txt

 Search
 ------

-Add an IFind adapter for the search:

-  >>> from z3c.contents.interfaces import ISearch
-  >>> from z3c.contents.value import SearchForContainer
-  >>> zope.component.provideAdapter(SearchForContainer)

-And also register ISearchableText adapter for the contained objects, the default filters for searching include searching the keys (content __name__) and using an ISearchableText adapter for the contained objects.
+Register ISearchableText adapter for the contained objects, the default filters for searching include searching the keys (content __name__) and using an ISearchableText adapter for the contained objects.